 - Never own U.S. real estate in your own name, personally (long-term), unless your primary residence.
 If you have a mortgage, you will have to typically close escrow in your own name personally, then quitclaim or warranty deed it to an entity (typically an LLC).

 - Do not put all your “real estate eggs” in one basket.
 If you have four triplexes worth $500K each, that is $2-million of real estate, and if the properties are free and clear (no mortgage) by putting the real estate into one LLC, you are exposing all the equity to a lawsuit by anyone of the properties.

 - You may need 2-3 entities to protect your real estate investments.

 - An LLC (limited liability company) makes the most sense as an entity to protect U.S. real estate (not a Corporation, because of double taxation).
 The LLC would either be a two-member LLC taxed as a partnership or a single-member LLC taxed as a disregarded entity.

-- If you live in California, for example, and you own property in Florida, if you form a Florida LLC to own that property, California will require that the Florida LLC register to also do business in California.
+- If you live in California, for example, and you own property in Florida, if you form a Florida LLC to own that property, California will require that the Florida LLC register do business in California.
 You have nexus (or a business presence) where you are doing the work (checking your bank balances, transactions) and where the physical property is located.